A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 18}

-This roughly cuts producer-side issue latency in half, so the tensor cores spend much less time waiting for data requests to be issued.
+Splitting descriptor issue reduces producer-side latency, so the tensor cores spend less time waiting for data requests to be issued.

 Thread Block Clusters and SMEM Multicast

-The biggest measurable win in v4 came from thread block clusters.
-Clusters let multiple CTAs scheduled on the same GPC communicate over a very fast interconnect.
+The largest measured improvement in v4 came from thread block clusters.
+Clusters let multiple CTAs scheduled on the same GPC communicate over a fast interconnect.

-In a standard GEMM, different CTAs often read the exact same input data.
-For example, CTAs computing output tiles (M_0, N_0) and (M_0, N_1) both need the exact same row of Matrix A. Usually, each CTA just redundantly fetches this from global memory.
+In a standard GEMM, different CTAs often read the same input data.
+CTAs computing output tiles (M_0, N_0) and (M_0, N_1) both need the same A tile.
+Without cluster multicast, each CTA fetches that data from global memory independently.

-Instead, the kernel can group 4 CTAs into a cluster and map them to the same M-tile across different N-tiles.
-Now, Matrix A only needs to be fetched from global memory once.
-The master CTA (Rank 0) issues the TMA load, and the hardware multicasts the data directly into the shared memory of all 4 CTAs over the cluster network.
+The clustered version groups 4 CTAs and maps them to the same M-tile across different N-tiles.
+The A tile only needs to be fetched from global memory once.
+The master CTA (rank 0) issues the TMA load, and the hardware multicasts the data directly into each CTA's shared memory over the cluster network.

 1if (do_A) {